EtWnn/ScanWatch/README.rst

 This library is under development by EtWnn, feel free to drop your suggestions or remarks in the discussion tab of the git repo.
 You are also welcome to contribute by submitting PRs.

-This library is made to retrieve price or candle history of crypto assets using multiple sources.

 **Source Code:**
     https://github.com/EtWnn/ScanWatch
 **Documentation:**